 required

-Full ROS 2 message type, e.g. "nav_msgs/msg/Odometry".
-Prefixed on the wire.
+Full ROS 2 message type, for example "nav_msgs/msg/Odometry".
+The SDK prefixes it on the wire.

 QoS